frida/frida-website/_i18n/en/_posts/2020-07-24-frida-12-11-released.markdown

 - Reduce Duktape memory usage a little per script.
 There is no need to intern the script source code string.

+### Changes in 12.11.18

+- Skip app extensions when detecting frontmost app on jailed iOS.
+Sometimes an app extension was returned as the first matched process, subsequently throwing “Unable to resolve bundle path to bundle ID”.
+Thanks [@mrmacete][]!
+- Improve Android ART instrumentation offset detection for x86/x86_64.
+Thanks [@Gh0u1L5][]!
+- Fix JDWP initialization failure on Android 7.1-8.1.
+Thanks [@Gh0u1L5][]!
+- Fix nearest symbol logic in the libdwarf backend.
+- Plug a leak in the Duktape-based runtime's argument parsing logic, where any collected memory range arrays would leak in case an error occurs parsing one of the following arguments.

 [CryptoShark 0.2.0]: https://github.com/frida/cryptoshark/releases/tag/0.2.0
 [releases]: https://github.com/frida/frida/releases